-Before we sketch the main proof ideas, several remarks are in order: (I)~Eq.~\eqref{quantitative_faithfulness_distillable_dne} provides a faithful single-letter lower bound on the DNE distillable entanglement of any state, and in particular reveals that there is no bound entanglement under DNE operations, leveraging the faithfulness of the Piani relative entropy~\cite{Piani2009}.
+(I)~Eq.~\eqref{quantitative_faithfulness_distillable_dne} provides a faithful single-letter lower bound on the DNE distillable entanglement of any state, and in particular, thanks to the faithfulness of the Piani relative entropy~\cite{Piani2009}, it reveals that there is no bound entanglement under DNE operations.
 Distillability under these operations was previously studied in~\cite[Theorem~13]{Chitambar2020}, although a complete proof that all entangled states are distillable was not obtained there.
 Theorem~\ref{distillable_dne_thm} also provides a conceptually cleaner proof of our previous result~\cite[Proposition~7]{gap}, where we showed that there is no bound entanglement under ANE operations; it suffices to observe that since ADNE operations are in particular ANE, we have that $E_{d,\, \ane}(\rho) \geq E_{d,\, \adne}(\rho) = D^{\sep,\infty}(\rho\|\SEP)$.

 (II)~The result of Eq.~\eqref{distillable_dne_and_adne} shows that the choice between DNE or ADNE operations makes no difference as far as distillation is concerned.
 This is a priori unexpected, as ADNE operations are strictly more powerful than DNE in general, but not entirely surprising, as the same happens for non-entangling vs.\ asymptotically non-entangling operations~\cite[Lemma~S17]{irreversibility}.
-Furthermore, in Section~\ref{subsec_ADNE_distillable} of the appendix we prove that even allowing ADNE operations to generate an arbitrary sub-linear amount of entanglement (i.e.\ $\eta_n = o(n)$) does not increase the distillation rate.
-(III)~Thanks to Theorem~\ref{distillable_dne_thm}, the (A)DNE distillable entanglement is seen to inherit all the useful properties of the Piani relative entropy of entanglement, such as strong super-additivity~\eqref{main_strong_superadditivity}.
-This feature of the (A)DNE distillable entanglement, which was highly non-trivial to see from its definition, establishes a strong parallel with the LOCC distillable entanglement, which is also known to be strongly super-additive~\cite[Table~3.4]{MatthiasPhD}.
+Furthermore, in Supplementary Note~\ref{subsec_ADNE_distillable} we prove that even allowing ADNE operations to generate an arbitrary sub-linear amount of entanglement (i.e.\ $\eta_n = o(n)$) does not increase the distillation rate.

+(III)~Explicitly characterising various features of distillable entanglement, such as its additivity properties, is often extremely difficult.
+However, equating the rate of distillation with an entropic quantity helps mitigate such problems.
+Thanks to Theorem~\ref{distillable_dne_thm}, the (A)DNE distillable entanglement is seen to inherit all the useful properties of the Piani relative entropy of entanglement.
+A notable example is the strong super-additivity~\eqref{main_strong_superadditivity} --- this feature of the (A)DNE distillable entanglement, highly non-trivial to see from its definition, establishes a strong parallel with the LOCC distillable entanglement, which is also known to be strongly super-additive~\cite[Table~3.4]{MatthiasPhD}.